Eating at school

 Paying for your School Meals

-If your child is in KS2 (Y3-Y6) your child's cooked lunch meal costs £2.30 per day (as of 16th April 2018).
+If your child is in KS2 (Y3-Y6) your child's cooked lunch/school sandwiches meal costs £2.30 per day.
 Alternatively, children may bring their own packed lunch.
 Payment should be made on Monday mornings to Mrs Evans – Catering Manager via the School Office.
 Please put the correct money (or cheque made payable to GCC - Leonard Stanley School Dinners) in an envelope, stating the name, amount and the days required.

 The school provide free fruit each day.
 There is not a choice but the school offer a varied selection throughout the week.
 You are welcome to send fruit into school in your child's book bag each day if they do not eat the fruit provided at school.

 Children can purchase fruit each day from the school kitchen at break time for 25p.
 There is not a choice but the school offer a varied selection throughout the week.
 You are welcome to send fruit into school in your child's book bag each day.

 Milk can also be purchased for the morning break - the school is a member of the Cool Milk at School Scheme.
 You can apply for your child to have milk at school via the Cool Milk website.